 Volunteers play a critical role at the League.
 Without our volunteers, we would never be able to provide the current level of programs and services to assist the animals and the community.
 We estimate that the numbers of hours our volunteers give to us equals approximately seven full-time staff positions.
 There are numerous programs and activities in need of your energy and talents.
-Read descriptions of volunteer opportunities and their training requirements and see what is the right fit for you.
-Submit your volunteer application online.

 You must be 18 years old to volunteer.
 The League does allow junior volunteers at least 10 years old to assist their parents in various volunteer opportunities.
 All applicants are required to attend an orientation which covers the League’s policies and philosophy.